Sign Up

 Labour Minister David Piccini at Queen's Park on Nov.
 17, 2025.Steve Cornwell/The Trillium

-Add this case, uncovered by The Peak and The Trillium, to the growing pile of examples of questionable grants awarded by Ontario’s Skills Development Fund.
+Add this case, uncovered by The Peak and The Trillium, to the growing pile of examples of grants awarded by Ontario’s Skills Development Fund that are likely to raise eyebrows.

-• In addition to grants of just over $1 million to Connex Telecommunications, one of Navaratnam’s businesses (reported earlier this week by The Globe & Mail), the province also awarded Knowledgehook — another Navaratnam-owned business — nearly $1.5 million through the program.
+• In addition to grants of just over $1 million to Connex Telecommunications, one of Navaratnam’s businesses (reported earlier this week by The Globe & Mail), the province also awarded Knowledgehook — another company backed by Navaratnam — nearly $1.5 million through the program.

 • Facedrive saw its market cap explode during the pandemic, once topping $5 billion, largely on the back of its promise to deliver COVID-19 contact-tracing technology.